golang/dep/docs/new-project.md

 title: Creating a New Project
 ---

-First, we need a working Go workspace and GOPATH.
-If you're unfamiliar with Go workspaces and GOPATH, have a look at [the language documentation](https://golang.org/doc/code.html#Organization) and get your local workspace set up. (dep's model could eventually lead to being able to work without GOPATH, but we're not there yet.)

-Next, we need to pick a root directory for our project.
+Once you have [dep installed](installation.md), we need to pick a root directory for our project.
 This is primarily about picking the right root import path, and corresponding directory beneath `$GOPATH/src`, at which to situate your project.
 There are four basic possibilities:

 1. A project that is now or eventually may be shared with or imported by other projects/people.
 In this case, pick the import path corresponding to the VCS root of its intended network location, e.g., `$GOPATH/src/github.com/golang/dep`.
 2. An entirely local project - one that you have no intention of pushing to a central server (like GitHub).
 In this case, any subdirectory beneath `$GOPATH/src` will do.